Easy to Use Legal Templates

 What is a Sale of Goods Agreement?

-A Sale of Goods Agreement defines the responsibilities of the buyer and the seller and establishes the terms on which a seller sells and transfers goods to a buyer.
+A Sale of Goods Agreement is a contract between two parties governing the terms for the sale and purchase of goods.
+It defines the responsibilities of the buyer and the seller and establishes the terms on which a seller sells and transfers goods to a buyer.

 A Sale of Goods Agreement also sets out the exact nature of the goods, as well as price and payment terms and what happens at the end of the contract.